pulp/pulp_rpm/docs/tech-reference/export-distributor.rst

  ISO images and published over HTTP or HTTPS.
 Instead, they are written to the export directory.
  This option is useful if exporting to an external hard drive, for example.

+``relative_url``
+ Relative path at which the repository will be served when exported.
+If this option is specified with ``export_dir``, this will become the exported subdirectory name instead of the default, which is the repository id.

 ``manifest``
  If this boolean is True, a PULP_MANIFEST file will be created in the directory where ISOs are created.
 This allows the ISO importer to directly import what was published.
 Defaults to False.